dseevr/go-geoip-service/README.md

 You will need a GeoLite2 database from MaxMind.
 Specify it with the `--db-path` option.

 You can get a database here:  https://dev.maxmind.com/geoip/geoip2/geolite2/

+## Running the tests

+You will need to have a MaxMind database in the base folder called `test.db`.

+Then just run `make test`!

 ## License